ZovoTools

 How It Works

-This tool uses a custom Markdown parser built entirely in JavaScript.
+This tool uses a custom Markdown parser entirely in JavaScript.
 When you type or paste Markdown into the editor, the parser processes it in real time and generates clean, semantic HTML output.

 Supported Syntax